RawBData/SFRider/README.md

 ## Overall Project Experience
 ***

-This project was alot of fun to do because of my passion for bicycle riding around san francisco.
+This project was alot of fun to do because of my passion for bicycle riding around San Francisco.
 Being able to gather the relevant data and display it was quite an interesting task.
-Seeing this data has already made me rethink how and where I should be riding my bike in SF
+Seeing this data has already made me rethink how and where I should be riding my bike in SF.
 ***
 ## Creator
 ***